In Action (Menudo album): Singles

 The song "That Situation" is a danceable track in English, recorded in collaboration with Filipino singer Lea Salonga.
-The track was composed by Gary Valenciano, with lyrics by Valenciano and Mary Lynne Paggan, and arrangements by Pedro Gely.
+The track was composed by Gary Valenciano (himself being half-Puerto Rican), with lyrics by Valenciano and Mary Lynne Paggan, and arrangements by Pedro Gely.
 The lyrics encourage teenagers to carefully reflect on decisions about sex, avoiding rushing into "that situation."

 To promote the song, the artists performed it on the ABS-CBN show Kalatog Pinggan, where they sang "That Situation" and were interviewed by Pinky Marquez and Richard Gomez.
 The music video portrays two teenagers exchanging shy glances whenever they see each other at school.
 Salonga sings: "Wait and see what our love can be if we’re ready to face life together."
 The video was further promoted with a hotline that received over 22,000 calls in its first 18 months.
 Around the same time, a duet between Salonga and Charlie Massó titled "I Still Believe" was recorded, exploring a similar thematic approach.

 Initially promoted as commercial projects, the songs achieved significant success and impact, reaching the top positions on the country's music charts.
-According to a survey conducted with young people in the metropolitan area of Manila, 51% of respondents stated that the songs influenced them to discuss sexual responsibility with friends or parents.
+According to a survey conducted with young people in Metro Manila, 51% of respondents stated that the songs influenced them to discuss sexual responsibility with friends or parents.

 Other singles from the album include "Nang Dahil Sa’yo" and "Salta La Valla."